 When considering potential burdens of transportation-related projects, all reasonably foreseeable adverse social, economic, and environmental effects on minority, LEP, elderly, and low-income populations must be identified and addressed.
-For the purposes of this EJ report, burdens are impacts related to the transportation process that have an adverse impact or effect on the surrounding communities.
+For the purposes of this EJ report, burdens are impacts related to the transportation process that have an adverse impact on the community.